appsmithorg/appsmith-docs/website/docs/product/security.md

 ## Login rate limiting

-Rate limiting on password-based login attemps is implemented with the following traits:
+Rate limiting on password-based login attempts is implemented with the following traits:

 - Five consecutive failed login attempts will lock the account of that email address for 24 hours.
 - A successful forgot-password flow for that email, will immediately unlock the account for login.